is-not-cool/registration/README.md

 }
 ```
 > [!NOTE]
-> Only select the records you need, this is just a example on what all the records we support should be.
+> Only select the records you need, this is just an example of all the records we support.

-4. Make a Pull Request to the repo and wait for it to be merged.
-If you want it to be merged faster then consider joining [our discord server!](https://discord.gg/ZtcFe2s7St)
+4. Make a pull request to the repo and wait for it to be merged.
+If you want it to be merged faster then consider joining [our Discord server](https://discord.gg/ZtcFe2s7St)!
-5. After the Pull Request is merged, DNS should propagate in a moment or 24 hours.
+5. After the pull request is merged, the DNS records should propagate within 24 hours.
-6. That's all, enjoy your `is-not.cool` domain!
+6. That's all, enjoy your `is-not.cool` subdomain!

 ## Documentation
-If you want to take a look into our documentation [go here!](https://docs.is-not.cool)
+Our documentation is available [here](https://docs.is-not.cool)!

 ### Similar Services
-If you want to find services similar to is-not.cool, please check out [Open Domains](https://github.com/open-domains/register), [is-a.dev](https://github.com/is-a-dev/register), [part-of.my.id](https://github.com/partofmyid/register), and [is-truly-a.pro](https://github.com/is-truly-a-pro/register)
+If you want to find services that are similar to is-not.cool, please check out [Open Domains](https://github.com/open-domains/register), [is-a.dev](https://github.com/is-a-dev/register), [part-of.my.id](https://github.com/partofmyid/register), and [is-truly-a.pro](https://github.com/is-truly-a-pro/register).